Hyperdeterminants from the $E_8$ Discriminant: Expressions of the restriction of -discriminants to semi-simple elements

-{In this Section we project the discriminants $\Delta_{E_8}, \Delta_{E_7}$ and $\Delta_{E_6}$ on the semi-simple elements of some specific $G$-module when $G$ is a subgroup of $E_8$, $E_7$ or $E_6$.} Recall the Chevalley Restriction Theorem that $\CC[\mathfrak{g}]^{G} = \CC[\mathfrak{h}]^{W}$, where $\mathfrak{g}$ is a complex semi-simple Lie algebra associated with the Lie group $G$, $\mathfrak{h} \subset \mathfrak{g}$ is a Cartan subalgebra and $W$ is the Weyl group.
-The \emph{Jordan-Chevalley decomposition} (or \emph{Jordan decomposition} for short) of an element $x \in \mathfrak{g}$ is a unique decomposition of form $x=s+n$, with $s$ semi-simple and $n$ nilpotent.
+{In this Section we restrict the discriminants $\Delta_{\text{E}_8}, \Delta_{\text{E}_7}$, and $\Delta_{\text{E}_6}$ to the semi-simple elements of a specific $G$-module when $G$ is a subgroup of $\text{E}_8$, $\text{E}_7$, or $\text{E}_6$.} Thanks to the Killing form one identifies $\g\simeq\g^*$ and thus the discriminants$ \Delta_{\text{E}_n}$, for $n=6,7,8$ are elements of $\CC[\mathfrak{e}_n]^{\text{E}_n}$.
+Recall the Chevalley Restriction Theorem that $\CC[\g]^{G} = \CC[\mathfrak{h}]^{W}$, where $\g$ is a complex semi-simple Lie algebra associated with the Lie group $G$, $\mathfrak{h} \subset \g$ is a Cartan subalgebra and $W$ is the Weyl group.
+The \emph{Jordan-Chevalley decomposition} (or \emph{Jordan decomposition} for short) of an element $x \in \g$ is a unique decomposition of form $x=s+n$, with $s$ semi-simple and $n$ nilpotent.
 We will fix a Cartan subalgebra $\mathfrak{h}$ with basis $t_{1},\ldots, t_{n}$ and declare a \emph{generic semi-simple form} to be $\mathscr{s} = \sum_{i}s_{i}t_{i}$, for parameters $s_{i}$ not all zero.
 Our interest in expressing invariants on a generic semi-simple form $\mathscr{s}$ is the following.
 The fundamental invariants, being continuous, take the same value on $s+n$ as they do on $s$.
 This was noted in \cite[Section~3.1]{Vinberg-Elasvili} and stated more explicitly in \cite[Prop.~2.2]{SarosiLevay}.
-Thus we can evaluate the invariants on a generic semi-simple form, as this is essentially no loss of information for computations in the invariant ring, and moreover, the formulas become very nice.
+Thus, we can evaluate the invariants on a generic semi-simple form, as this is essentially no loss of information for computations in the invariant ring, and moreover, the formulas become very nice.
 For instance, Tevelev showed that the discriminant of the unique closed adjoint orbit restricted to $\mathfrak{h}$ is the product of the roots \cite[Thm~2.5]{TevelevJMS}.